digital-land/technical-documentation/docs/development/deploy-and-release-procedure.md

 This step may not be necessary for smaller or lower-risk changes, but it is always worth considering before proceeding.

+To do this for applications there should be one of the following GitHub actions:

+-  Publish - pushes a container image to an ECR repository in the relevant environment (normally in AWS).
+There will then be an automatic deployment process which updates it's messages into the notifications slack channel. you can select the branch and environment you want to deploy to.
+- Publish & Deploy - does both the publishing into ECR and triggers the deployment.
+We haven't rolled this out across most repositories yet.

 ## Step 3: Get a PR review and merge into the `main` branch

 Before your code can be deployed to any shared environment, it must be reviewed by another developer.
 See the [Pull Request best practices](best-practice/pull-requests.md) for guidance on organising reviews and what both the author and reviewer are responsible for — including the important point that **merging is the responsibility of the PR author, not the reviewer**.

 The review process may result in further changes being requested.
 Ensure all tests are still passing after any updates — tests are automatically re-triggered on each push, but it is good practice to run them locally before pushing.
+If a reviewer is a designer then they may want to see the app deployed to an environment, see step 2 for this.

 Once the PR is approved and tests are green, merge into `main`.